- Daniel Kenealy

 After completing my PhD in International Relations at the University of Edinburgh in 2012 I joined the School, initially as a Teaching Fellow in Politics & International Relations.
 I joined the Social Policy subject area in April 2015.
 Since September 2017, I am the School's Director of Quality (SDoQ), having previously served as a Special Adviser to the Senior Vice Principal (2016-2017), Director of the Master of Public Policy (2013-2016), Deputy Director of the Academy of Government (2013-2014), and Deputy Director of the Scottish Graduate School of Social Science (2012-2013).

-- Whitehall's planning for devolution in the 1970s and the 1990s, and the establishment and early development of the Scottish Executive and intergovernmental relations after devolution.
+- Whitehall debates about Scotland and devolution between the 1970s and the 1990s and the establishment and early development of the Scottish Executive and intergovernmental relations after devolution.

 My earlier research explored the history of European integration and the UK's constitutional politics before, during and after Scotland's 2014 independence referendum.
-I worked on the constitutional change process, intergovernmental relations, devolution to Scotland and England's cities and city-regions, and Scotland's external relations (or 'para'-diplomacy).
+I have published in journals including West European Politics, Regional and Federal Studies, Journal of European Integration, Millenium, European Security, European Law Journal, British Politics and Diplomacy and Statecraft.

 I have presented my research at the University of Montreal, the Woodrow Wilson Center for International Scholars, Georgetown University, the University of North Carolina at Chapel Hill, the European Policy Centre in Brussels, and Stiftung Wissenschaft und Politik in Berlin.
-During 2013-14 I served as expert adviser to the Scottish Parliament's European and External Relations Committee and have presented oral evidence to that committee on several occasions, as well as to the House of Commons' Scottish Affairs Committee.
+I have served as expert adviser to the Scottish Parliament's European and External Relations Committee and have presented oral evidence to that committee on several occasions as well as to the House of Commons' Scottish Affairs Committee.